Transportation of Animals Program

 - sudden death (with no other visible abnormalities, other than open-mouth breathing, dyspnea, tachypnea); and/or

-"Reluctance to move" can be described as the behaviour of a hog that does not keep up with its herd mates, that will not move when asked or moves very slowly and with great difficulty, and that is very stiff.
+"refuse to move" can be described as the behaviour of a hog that does not keep up with its herd mates, that will not move when asked or moves very slowly and with great difficulty, and that is very stiff.
 These stressed hogs will often go down if prodded or forced to move.

 Identifying a "Stressed Hog" That Is Unfit to Be Unloaded

 A hog that exhibits all of the following signs is unfit (whether it is ambulatory or not) to be unloaded without first being humanely stunned or killed:

 - patchy skin discolouration; and

 - laboured breathing.

 Subsection 138(2) of the Health of Animals Regulations prohibits the transportation and the loading and unloading of non-ambulatory animals.
 No person must load or cause to be loaded or transport or cause to be transported an animal that is non-ambulatory, except for the purposes of veterinary treatment or diagnosis.
 Unloading a non-ambulatory animal before it has been stunned, or causing such an animal to be unloaded, is unacceptable and is a contravention of the Health of Animals Regulations.

 Subsection 139(2) of the Health of Animals Regulations prohibits the transportation and the loading and unloading of animals in a way that is likely to cause injury or undue suffering.